EnderIce2/FennixProject/README.md

 ---

 ## Todo
+- [ ] !!!
+Memory allocator is not working as expected!
 - [x] Figure out how to make the interrupts push ds, es, fs & gs into TrapFrame structure (why?)
 - [ ] Fix the context switching causing exceptions
 - [ ] Fix the multitasking page table switching